kineticdial/pb/README.md

 Lead-SCM is a distributed version control system (DVCS); it aims to replace Git.

+> Git doesn’t so much have a leaky abstraction as no abstraction.
+There is
+> essentially no distinction between implementation detail and user interface.
+> – [Steve Bennett][quote]

 ## Short-term Goals

 - Provide a simplified* Git-like experience for version control.